Quality miles running

 I tested it and went as high as 142 miles per week.

 Kawauchi is my hero in that he chooses to work a full-time job while training for his marathons.
+In addition, he runs quality miles running far less than other top marathons.

 He recently set a new personal best time of 2:08:14 at the 2013 Seoul Marathon